AnaadiAI/kalanjiyam/CONTRIBUTING.md

-How to contribute to Ambuda
+How to contribute to Kalanjiyam
 ===========================

-Thank you for your interest in contributing to Ambuda!
-Ambuda is expanding rapidly, and we're grateful for all the help we can get to complete this ambitious project.
+Thank you for your interest in contributing to Kalanjiyam!
+Kalanjiyam is expanding rapidly, and we're grateful for all the help we can get to complete this ambitious project.

-This doc will show you how you can contribute to Ambuda's technical work.
+This doc will show you how you can contribute to Kalanjiyam's technical work.

 Reporting an issue
 ------------------

-Create a GitHub issues for any *technical* bugs or issues you see while using Ambuda.
+Create a GitHub issues for any *technical* bugs or issues you see while using Kalanjiyam.
 Please don't report errors on the text or parse data here.

 Submitting patches